zh-lx/code-inspector/docs/en/guide/api.md

 ## injectTo <Badge type="tip" text="0.5.0+" vertical="middle" />

 - Optional.
-- Type: `string`
+- Type: `string | string[]`
 - Description: A file used for injecting `client code` related to DOM filtering and click navigation in VSCode.
 The file must be an absolute path and end with `.js/.ts/.mjs/.mts/.jsx/.tsx`.(typically used for specifying a client-side file in SSR projects).
+The `string[]` type is only supported in `0.17.5` or higher versions.

 ## dev <Badge type="tip" text="0.5.0+" vertical="middle" />